explic-ai/LLM-MRI/README.md

 ### Heatmap representation of activations:
 This includes the _get_layer_image_ function, which transforms the NxN grid for a selected layer into a heatmap.
-In this heatmap, each cell represents the number of activations that different regions received for the provided corpus.
+In this heatmap, each cell represents the number of activations that different regions on a determined layer received for the provided corpus.
 Additionally, users can visualize activations for a specific label.
   ```
   fig = llm_mri.get_layer_image(layer, category)
   ```